Negotiations Between Executives Sample Clauses

 Negotiations Between Executives.
 The Parties shall attempt in good faith to resolve any dispute arising out of or relating to this Agreement promptly by negotiation between executives who have authority to settle the controversy and who are at a higher level of management than the persons with direct responsibility for administration of this Agreement.
 Either Party may give the other party written notice of any dispute not resolved in the normal course of business.
 Within 15 days after delivery of the notice, the receiving Party shall submit to the other a written response.
 The notice and the response shall include a statement of each Party's position and a summary of arguments supporting that position, and the name and title of the executive who will represent that Party and of any other person who will accompany the executive.
 Within 30 days after delivery of the initial notice, the executives of both Parties shall meet at a mutually acceptable time and place, and thereafter as often as they reasonably deem necessary, to attempt to resolve the dispute.
 All reasonable requests for non-privileged and/or non-proprietary information made by one Party to the other will be honored.
 All negotiations pursuant to this clause shall be considered confidential and shall be treated as compromise and settlement negotiations for purposes of applicable rules of evidence.

 Negotiations Between Executives.
 Prior to the initiation of formal dispute resolution procedures, the Parties shall first attempt in good faith to resolve any dispute arising out of or relating to this Agreement or a relevant SPA promptly by negotiation between the executives who have authority to settle the controversy and who are at a higher level of management than the person with direct responsibility for the administration of this Agreement or the relevant SPA.
 Any Party may give the other written notice of any dispute not resolved in the ordinary course of business.
-Within ten (10) business days after delivery of such notice, the Party receiving the notice shall submit to the other a written response.
+Within 10 business days after delivery of such notice, the Party receiving the notice shall submit to the other a written response.

-Negotiations Between Executives.
-The Parties shall attempt in good faith to resolve any dispute arising out of or relating to this Agreement promptly by negotiation between executives who have authority to settle the controversy and who are at a higher level of management than the persons with direct responsibility for the matter in dispute.
-Any Party may give the other Party written Notice of any dispute not resolved in the normal course of business.
-Within fifteen (15) Days after delivery of the Notice, the receiving Party shall submit to the other a written response.
-The Notice and the response shall include a statement of each Party’s position and a summary of arguments supporting that position, and the name and title of the executive who will represent that Party and of any other Person who will accompany the executive.
-Within thirty (30) Days after delivery of the disputing Party’s Notice, the executives of both Parties shall meet at a mutually acceptable time and place, and thereafter as often as they reasonably deem necessary, to attempt to resolve the dispute.
-All reasonable requests for non-privileged and/or non-proprietary information made by one Party to the other will be honored.
-All negotiations pursuant to this clause shall be considered confidential and shall be treated as compromise and settlement negotiations for purposes of applicable rules of evidence.
-Notwithstanding the foregoing, nothing contained in this Agreement shall limit or restrict in any way the right or power of a Party at any time (A) to commence and prosecute a proceeding for a preliminary or temporary injunction or other temporary order pending mediation or arbitration under this Agreement (i) to restrain a Party from breaching this Agreement, or (ii) for specific enforcement of this Exhibit A, or (B) to consult with the other Party in an attempt to negotiate a resolution of the dispute.
-The Parties agree that any legal remedy available to them with respect to a breach of this Article I will not be adequate and that, in addition to all legal remedies, each Party is entitled to an order specifically enforcing this Exhibit A.
+Negotiations Between Executives. (a) The parties to a Dispute shall attempt in good faith to resolve any dispute arising out of or relating to this Annex C promptly by negotiation between executives who have authority to settle the controversy.
+Any party may give the other party written notice of any Dispute not resolved in the normal course of business.
+Within 15 days after delivery of the notice, the receiving party shall submit to the other a written response.
+The notice and the response shall include a statement of each party's position and a summary of arguments supporting that position, and the name and title of the executive who will represent that party and of any other person who will accompany the executive.
+Within 30 days after delivery of the disputing party's notice, the executives of both parties shall meet at a mutually acceptable time and place, and thereafter as often as they reasonably deem necessary, to attempt to resolve the dispute.
+All reasonable requests for non-privileged and/or non-proprietary information made by one party to the other will be honored. (b) All negotiations pursuant to this Section 3.2 shall be considered confidential and shall be treated as compromise and settlement negotiations for purposes of applicable rules of evidence. (c) Notwithstanding the foregoing, nothing contained in this Article 3 shall limit or restrict in any way the right or power of a party at any time (A) to commence and prosecute a proceeding for a preliminary or temporary injunction or other temporary order pending mediation or arbitration under this Article 3 (i) to restrain a party from breaching this Annex C, or (ii) for specific enforcement of this Annex C, or (B) to consult with the other party in an attempt to negotiate a resolution of the dispute. (d) The parties agree that any legal remedy available to them with respect to a breach of this Annex C will not be adequate and that, in addition to all legal remedies, each party is entitled to an order specifically enforcing this Annex C.